tamon-mf/gas-react-ts/README.md

-# GAS Vue TypeScript Project
+# GAS React TypeScript Project

-A Google Apps Script (GAS) project with a Vue.js frontend, built with TypeScript and modern tooling.
+A Google Apps Script (GAS) project with a React.js frontend, built with TypeScript and modern tooling.

 ## How to Start Development